Since 1997 I have worked in private practice as a counsellor and psychotherapist. I am available for consultation in Palmers Green.

 I have been in regular supervision since I first started training.
 I have been supervised from a ‘Kleinian’, ‘Jungian’, Transpersonal, ‘Process Orientated’ and Existential orientation.
 Like myself, my current supervisor works from an ‘integrative’ orientation.

-My current working practise draws on all of the above approaches and represents a synthesis of my experience, study and learning.
+My current working practice draws on all of the above approaches and represents a synthesis of my experience, study and learning.

 If you would like any further information please phone or email and I will be happy to answer any questions that you may have.